Born in Winnipeg and raised in Dufresne and Selkirk, Manitoba, I’m a geographer, educator and fan of robotic space exploration.

-My doctoral research focuses on how governments and other actors are working together to prepare Canada for the impacts of climate change, such as heatwaves, drought, more frequent storms, and floods.
+I received my PhD from Western University in 2018 for my research on the Governance of Climate Change in Canada.
+My research focused on how governments and other actors are working together to prepare Canada for the impacts of climate change, such as heatwaves, drought, more frequent storms, and floods.

-My research areas include: Environmental Governance, Climate Change Adaptation, Critical Geopolitics, and Space Exploration.
+My research and writing areas include: Environmental Politics, Climate Change Adaptation, Critical Geopolitics, and the History of Space Exploration.